Consensys/doc.gnark/docs/Tutorials/eddsa.md

 ### Circuit definition: the signature verification algorithm

-Now that the `Signature` and `PublicKey` structures are created, we can write the core of the EdDSA verification algorithm.
+Now that the `Signature` and `PublicKey` structures are created, you can write the core of the EdDSA verification algorithm.

 Let's recall the operations of the signature verification.
 Let $G$ be the base point of the twisted Edward curve, that is the point such that $[k]G=A$, where $k$ is the secret key of the signer, and $A$ its public key.
 Given a message $M$, a signature $(R,S)$, a public key $A$ and a hash function $H$ (the same that has been used for signing), the verifier must check that the following relation holds:

 $$
 [2^c*S]G = [2^c]R +[2^cH(R,A,M)]A
 $$